sonalinajera/lab-book-server/README.md

 3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
 4. Install the node dependencies `npm install`
 5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
+6. Create a database and test database on your local machine
+7. Run migration scripts and seed tables
+8. User `npm test` to make sure everything is set up
-6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "lab-book-serve",`
+9. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "lab-book-serve",`

 ## Scripts